Mc-Zen/quill/src/gates.typ

 /// Creates a #smallcaps("swap") operation with another qubit.
 ///
-/// - n (integer): How many wires up or down the target wire lives.
+/// - n (int): How many wires up or down the target wire lives.
 /// - size (length): Size of the target symbol.
 /// - wire-label (array, string, content, dictionary): One or more labels
 ///        to add to the control wire.
 See @@mqgate().